 When the Manual Loci feature is enabled, the user can manually locate the region of interest for searching for the pupil.
 This region of interest is a sub-window of the entire video frame containing the pupil.
 It is where the tracking algorithm will be searching for the pupil.
 This region is usually the entire field of view.
-However, in some cases, for example when strong dark patches such as heavy makeup or eyelashes are also included in the field of view or in the case of some types of iris pigmentation, the detection of the pupil can be problematic.
+However, in some cases, for example when strong dark patches such as hair/whiskers or eyelashes are also included in the field of view or in the case of some types of iris pigmentation, the detection of the pupil can be problematic.
 In these cases, it is advisable to manually restrict this region to a smaller and more specific portion of the field of view.
 Left mouse click on the desired top-left corner of the restricted region of interest and then drag the region down to the proper size.
-A red rectangle overlapped on the live video indicates the position and size of the pupil searching region of interest (Figure 15). recording and the time(s) of the press (or presses) are reported in the plot and saved with the record.
+A red rectangle overlapped on the live video indicates the position and size of the pupil searching region of interest (Figure 17).